Synchronization Settings (pro mode only)

 If you give an item in TimeTo™ a Label, that Label will appear in the corresponding Outlook item in its Categories field.
 However, the Categories designated in Outlook are not transferred to TimeTo™ (this is because Outlook allows more than one entry in the Categories field, while TimeTo™ items can only have one Label and the Label name must be one of those set in TimeTo's Labels Settings).

-Aside from live synchronization of changes, you may wish to manually move your historical information to or from Outlook, perhaps just once to get started.
+Aside from live synchronization of changes, you may wish to manually move your historical information to or from Outlook, perhaps just once during your first setup.
 To do so, use the Import Items and Export To Outlook commands on TimeTo's File menu.
 (Unfortunately, Outlook's Import and Export feature treats recurring items as a series of individual items, thus you may prefer to set those up using live synchronization instead.)
-Tip: If you'd like to force an existing item (an item that was created when Synchronization had not yet been enabled) to synchronized, then edit (or delete then undelete) the item.
+Tip: If you'd like to force an existing item (an item that was created when Synchronization had not yet been enabled) to be synchronized, then edit (or delete then undelete) the item.

-Troubleshooting: If, when synchronizing an item to TimeTo™, Outlook presents an unexpected window presenting this very confusing message "A program is trying to access e-mail addresses you have stored in Outlook.
+If, when synchronizing an item to TimeTo™, Outlook presents an unexpected window presenting this very confusing message "A program is trying to access e-mail addresses you have stored in Outlook.
 Do you want to allow this?", please choose Yes.
-This message is due to a bug in an overzealous security provision added in recent Outlook service packs for Outlook 2002 and 2003.
+This message is due to a bug in an overzealous security provision added in recent Outlook service packs for Outlook 2002 and 2003 (which is concerned with how it is possible to attach contacts with e-mail addresses to your Outlook appointments and tasks).
 We assure you that TimeTo™ is not accessing your Outlook e-mail or e-mail addresses in any way.
-However, you can avoid this message appearing by installing the free Advanced Security For Outlook add-in for Outlook that you can download from http://www.mapilab.com/outlook/security ...then the next time TimeTo™ tries to synchronize with Outlook, a new dialog box titled Advanced Security For Outlook will appear where you should click Allow Access to timetooutlook.exe, and also check the "Always perform this action for this file" checkbox: thereafter the confusing message should never appear again.
+However, you can eliminate such messages appearing by installing the free Advanced Security For Outlook add-in for Outlook (courtesy of MAPILab Ltd.) that you can download from http://www.mapilab.com/outlook/security and then install it ... then, the next time TimeTo™ tries to synchronize with Outlook, a new dialog box titled Advanced Security For Outlook will appear in Outlook where you should click Allow Access to timetooutlook.exe, and also check the "Always perform this action for this file" checkbox: thereafter the confusing messages should never appear again.
+Note that, once you install that product, it will be doing a fine job of detecting other processes it may think are suspicious, and so you may have to agree to Allow Access to those as well.
 (For an alternative solution, visit http://www.experts-exchange.com/Applications/MS_Office/Outlook/Q_20652766.html ).

-Install Microsoft Outlook in your Startup Group, then leave it running: you don't have to ever use it: it will simply serve as the conduit from TimeTo™ to your PDA.
-Then enable the Outlook settings as described above, and setup your PDA to sync with Outlook.
+Install Microsoft Outlook in your Startup Group, then leave it running: you don't have to ever use it: it will simply serve as the conduit from TimeTo™ to your PDA or smartphone.
+Then enable the Outlook settings as described above, and setup your PDA or smartphone to sync with Outlook.

 Alternatively, you can instead use TimeTo's Export and Import Items commands to export and/or import your TimeTo™ appointments to your PDA's Calendar: read the Palm section of TimeTo's Export help topic for further instructions.